Skip to Main Content

 Reference librarians may:

-• help patrons locate law library resources
+• help locate law library resources

 • suggest appropriate resources and research strategies